piku235/JungiThemeBundle/Resources/doc/themes-overview.md

 little bit different from the default theme implementation.
 Due to a large number of properties the implementation of the constructor seems to be a bad idea, because it would only bring a mess in the constructor signature.
 Also setter methods are not a good idea, because after an object creation there still will be a possibility for changing an object properties and that shouldn't be possible.
-Finally I came to conclusion to create the simple builder `Jungi\Bundle\ThemeBundle\Information\ThemeInfoBuilder` which is strictly associated with the **ThemeInfoEssence** class.
+Finally I came to conclusion to create the simple builder `Jungi\Bundle\ThemeBundle\Information\ThemeInfoEssenceBuilder` which is strictly associated with the **ThemeInfoEssence** class.
 The builder provides setter methods with the fluent interface support.